-DEDICATORY PRAYER BY PASTOR J. L. SHAW "O God, our righteons Heaveuly Father, we thank Thee for this privilege we have at this time of being in this place!
+DEDICATORY PRAYER BY PASTOR J. L. SHAW

+'O God, our righteous Heaveuly Father, we thank Thee for this privilege we have at this time of being in this place!
 We thank Thee for this opportunity we have of standing here before Thee!
-We thank Thee, O God, that while Thou art in Heaven and we are on earth, while we are but finite, and Thou art Infinite, yet we rejoice that Thou art interested in us, that Thou art looking down upon us with pity and compassion, and so we come to Thee with bowed heads and humble hearts to recognize Thy sovereignty in the earth, to recognize Thy power and Thy might, to recognize that it is in Thee we live ano move and have our being.
-And as we bow our heads before Thee at this time, O Lord, we come here to render unto Thee the workmanship of, our hands and the gift of our lives.
-We thank Thee, O Lord, that in answer to the leading of Thy providence, we have been bronght to this place.
+We thank Thee, O God, that while Thou art in Heaven and we are on earth, while we are but finite, and Thou art Infinite, yet we rejoice that Thou art interested in 18, that Thou art looking down upon us with pity and compassion, and so we come to Thee with bowed heads and humble hearts to recognize Thy sovereignty in the earth, to recognize Thy power and Thy might, to recognize that it is in Thee we live and move and have our being.
+And as we bow our heads before Thee at this time, O Lord, we come here to render unto Thee the workmanship of our hands and the gift of our lives.

+We thank Thee, O Lord, that in answer to the

+We thank Thee, O Lord, that in answer to the leading of Thy providence, we have been brought to this place.
 We thank Thee that this land was ever purchased, and for this purpose.
 We thank Thee, O Lord, that men have been led here to erect these buildings for the work and progress of Thy cause in this part of the world field.
-We thank Thee, O Lord, that we had the privilege of sur-rendering ourselves and the workmanship of our hands unto Thee.
+We thank Thee, O Lord, that we had the privilege of surrendering ourselves and the workmanship of our hands unto Thee.
 And so, Lord, we come here to dedicate this property unto Thee.
 We would, therefore, dedicate these grounds, these buildings, the equipment, and all these appointments to Thee.
-We dedicate, O Lord, every bit of equipment, and all of it for Thee for Thy service, and for the extension of Thy work in this great land, And O God, we pray Thy blessing upou this institution!
-God, we pray Thy blessing upon this institution!
-"Whil: we have labored and toiled, and kind friends have labored here incessantly, we know, Lord, that it is without purpose unless Thy Holy Spirit shall guide and direct, unless Thy word of truth may have its way and access in the hearts of those who come here: and so we pray Thou wilt make this temple of health a great means of healing sick humanity, where they may be, and wherever they may come from.
-Oh Lord, we pray Thee make this a haven of blessing and help, encourage-ment, and inspiration to sick men and women!
-And we pray, O God, that it may be more than that,- that it may be pointed to the Great Physician, Who healeth all our diseases, and who forgiveth all our sins. our sins.
+We dedicate, O Lord, every brick, every foot of ground, every timber, every bit of equipment, and all of it for Thee for Thy service, and for the extension of Thy work in this great land.
+And O God, we pray Thy blessing upon this institution!
+"Whil) we have labored and toiled, and kind friends have labored here incessantly, we know, Lord, that it is without purpose unless Thy Holy Spirit shall guide and direct, unless Thy word of truth may have its way and access in the hearts of those who come here: and so we pray Thou wilt make this temple of health a great means of the almost the temple of health a great means of the almost the total may be, and wherever they may come from.
+Oh Lord, we pray Thee make this a haven of blessing and help, encouragement, and inspiration to sick men and women!
+And we pray, O God, that it may be more than that, -that it may be an institution where men and women may be pointed to the Great Physician, Who healeth all our diseases, and who forgiveth all our sins.